This is the second of two articles in a series. Click here for part one.

 As one sampling, the article analyzed California’s 53-member delegation to the U.S. House and how during the 2019-20 election cycle it alone accepted $14.6 million from 420 heavily fined parent corporations and subsidiaries.
 This averaged $278,127 per California House member, with each California House member accepting donations from an average of 11½ corporations fined $1 billion or more.

-The piece also reviewed how, despite the serial nature of regulatory and corporate law breaking, some corporations’ may have altered legislation and even the size of penalties paid by these corporations.
+The piece also reviewed how, despite the serial nature of regulatory and corporate law breaking, some corporations’ giving most likely helped alter legislation and even the size of penalties paid by these corporations.

 Like last session of Congress, Democrats in the U.S. House this session symbolically dedicated their first bill number – House Resolution 1, or H.R.
 1 – to the “For the People Act.”
 This bill seeks to increase voter access to the ballot box and improve ethics.
 A third element strengthens a few aspects of campaign finance.
-This includes attempting to stop Super PAC-candidate coordination and establishing additional fundraising transparency, such as by recommending donations made close to an election date be more quickly disclosed publicly.
+This includes attempting to stop coordination between Super PACs and candidates, and establishing additional fundraising transparency, such as by recommending donations made close to an election date be more quickly disclosed publicly.

 While any attempt to strengthen campaign finance regulations is welcome, the campaign finance elements of H.R.
 1 are incredibly modest and would not change the current major influence of heavily fined corporations.